-The Air Force maintains two PAVE PAWS Radars.
+PAVE Phased Array Warning System (PAWS) Radars are maintained by the Air Force.
 These radars are capable of detecting Submarine Launched Ballistic Missile (SLBM) attacks and conducting general space surveillance and satellite tracking.
-PAVE is a military program identification code; Phased Array Warning System (PAWS).
+PAVE is a military program identification code.

-The PAVE PAWS are two faced ground based UHF-band phased array radars located at Beale Air Force Base, Calif. and Cape Cod Air Force Station, Massachusetts.
+The PAVE PAWS are ground based phased array radars located on the United States west and east coast.

-Missile warning and attack characterization data is sent to the United States' Missile Warning and Space Control Centers, the U.S. National Military Command Center and U.S. Strategic Command.
-Satellite tracking data is sent to the Joint Space Operations Center (JSpOC) for processing.
+Missile warning and attack characterization data is sent to the U.S. Missile Warning and Space Control Centers, the U.S. National Military Command Center and U.S. Strategic Command.
+Satellite tracking data is sent to the Combined Space Operations Center (CSpOC) for processing.

-One of the PAVE PAWS Radars, Beale, has been modified to support the Missile Defense mission through the Upgraded Early Warning Radar (UEWR) program.
-Both systems are operated by US and Canadian personnel.
-The UEWR system has a co-primary missions to provide missile tracking data to the U.S. Missile Defense Agency (MDA) GMD Fire Control Center (GFC/C) while simultaneously providing Missile Warning Data to the Integrated Tactical Warning and Attack Assessment (ITW/AA) system.
+One of the PAVE PAWS Radars has been modified to support the Missile Defense mission.
+Both systems are operated by U.S. and Canadian personnel.
+One of the PAVE PAWS has a co-primary mission to provide missile tracking data to the U.S. Missile Defense Agency (MDA) GMD Fire Control Center (GFC/C) while simultaneously providing Missile Warning Data to the Integrated Tactical Warning and Attack Assessment (ITW/AA) system.

 The unique aspect of the radars is their phased array antenna technology.
 The systems differ from mechanical radars, which must be physically aimed at an object for tracking and observation.
 The phased array antenna remains in a fixed position.
 Phased array antenna aiming, or beam steering, is done in millionths of a second by electronically controlling the timing, or phase, of the incoming and outgoing signals.